Download PDF version: Disclosure Document

 The fiscal year of the Cooperative shall end at the close of the business day on the last day of December of each year.

 "Surplus" shall be defined as the excess of revenues and gains over expenses and losses for a fiscal year.
-Such Surplus shall be determined in accordance with generally accepted accounting principles and shall be computed without regard to any patronage dividends, capital allocations, other dividends, or income taxes.
-Notwithstanding this provision of the Bylaws, the Board may modify the accounting basis, in its discretion before the beginning of the fiscal year, to avoid inequity or to comply with national or international accounting standards and procedures.
+Such surplus shall be determined in accordance with generally accepted accounting principles and shall be computed without regard to any patronage refunds, capital allocations, dividends, or income taxes.

 The Bylaws shall be adopted, amended, or repealed by the approval of two-thirds of the Directors present at two consecutive meetings where quorums exist, unless the action would: